VirtualMagpie/soleil_noir/README.md

 difficulty.

 I run this program for each strategy and with a sample size of 10 000 000 draws.
 Those results are provided in export folder.
-Given this sample size, they are supposed to have a margin of error of 0.04% (with a confidence level of 99%).
-Since results are provided with a precision of 0.1%, we can suppose all digits of those results to be significant (-+0.1% because of rounded result).
-(For instance, probability of success against 1[J] with a single card is theoretically 33.333...%.
-With such sample size for statistics, we should have at least 99% chance to find in export result a success rate of 33.3% or 33.4%).
+With such sample size, we can expect a margin of error of 0.04% (with a confidence level of 99%) / a margin of error of 0.1% (with a confidence level of 99.999999%).
+Since results are provided with a precision of 1%, we can suppose all digits from those results to be significant.
+(For instance, we should theoretically find a success rate of 33.333...% when drawing 1 card against 1[J] difficulty.
+With a sample size of 10 000 000 draws, we should almost always find a result of "33%".
+With a smaller sample size like 1 000 draws, we often find a result of "32%" or "34%").

 (See https://en.wikipedia.org/wiki/Margin_of_error for calculation of margin of error)